5 Practical Tips to Lose Weight 5 kg in just 1 Month

 Hydration is one of those things that sounds boring but genuinely makes a difference to your weight loss results.

-Here's a little-known fact: your body sometimes confuses thirst with hunger.
-So before you reach for a snack, try drinking a large glass of water and waiting 10 minutes.
+Your body sometimes confuses thirst with hunger.
+Before you reach for a snack, try drinking a large glass of water and waiting 10 minutes.
 You might find the craving disappears on its own.

 👉 Also wondering about other drinks in your routine?
 See: Does Honey Make You Gain Weight?